cj1128/handmade-hero/README.md

 - Add `epsilon` to `EntitiesOverlap`
 - Add test for `tMax`, mostly the same as `tMin`
 - Test our new code that prevents hero from ever getting outside

+### Day 81: Creating Ground with Overlapping Bitmaps

+- Load grass, ground and tuft bitmaps
+- Define `DrawTest` and randomly draw some grasses, grounds and tufts
+- Casey talks about megatexture